hharryyf/codeforcepractice/README.md

 This problem is similar to codeforce852d, we firstly preprocess all the pair-wise shortest path using Floyd algorithm.
 Then we binary search the final answer and use Dinic's algorithm to validate. https://vjudge.net/problem/POJ-2112

+149. Panic Room (min-cut)
+This problem is very easy.
+It just asks whether some vertices can all be seperated from a given sink.
+Add a super source and connects to all the vertices need to be seperated with INF, connect the forward edges with capacity 1 and backward edges with capacity INF.
+Then just run Dinic's algorithm would find the solution. https://vjudge.net/problem/UVALive-3632